dhellmann/pymotw/PyMOTW/select/index.rst

 The echo server will be setting up some sockets just for reading, and others to be read from or written to.
-The appropriate combinations of flags are saved to the local variables :data:`READ_ONLY` AND :data:`READ_WRITE`.
+The appropriate combinations of flags are saved to the local variables :data:`READ_ONLY` and :data:`READ_WRITE`.

 .. literalinclude:: select_poll_echo_server.py